sriramgithubrepo/playwright-typescript/readme.md

 ## Project folder structure

+### .circleci
+- config.yml -> Has the configuration for intergrating and executing test in circleCi

 ### allure-report
 - index.html -> Allure HTML report, which automatically opens in the default browser post test completion